BestTimesToVisit.com Logo

 Top Things to Do

-Embrace Caye Caulker's motto, 'Go Slow,' by spending an afternoon at The Split, the channel that divides the island.
-Grab a rum punch from the Lazy Lizard bar, swim in the turquoise waters, and soak up the vibrant, laid-back atmosphere.
-Arrive mid-afternoon for the best people-watching and a chance to catch the sunset.
+Embrace Caye Caulker's motto, 'Go Slow,' by spending an afternoon at The Split, the channel dividing the island.
+Grab a rum punch from the Lazy Lizard bar, snorkel in the turquoise waters, and soak up the vibrant, laid-back atmosphere.
+It's the quintessential Caye Caulker social hub, especially lively on weekends.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.